|

 including the name, the scientific name and any fun information

 about their plant.
+The teachers found

 the progression from observation to insights to identification